Law School Case Brief

 Pickering v.
 Bd. of Educ. - 391 U.S. 563, 88 S. Ct.
 1731 (1968)

-A few days after a proposal to increase school taxes was defeated by local voters, appellant Marvin L. Pickering, a teacher in high school operated by appellee Board of Education of Township High School District 205, Will County, Illinois ("Board"), wrote a letter to the editor of a local newspaper criticizing the way the Board and the superintendent of schools had handled past proposals to raise new revenue for the schools.
-After the letter was published, the Board determined that its publication was detrimental to the efficient operation and administration of the schools of the district and that the interests of the school required Pickering's dismissal.
-Pickering filed a lawsuit in Illinois state court against the Board seeking review of the Board's decision to terminate his employment.
-The trial court upheld the dismissal.
-On appeal, the Supreme Court of Illinois affirmed the trial court's judgment and rejected Pickering’s contention that his remarks and comments in the letter were protected by the constitutional right of free speech.
+A few days after a proposal to increase school taxes was defeated by local voters, Pickering, a public school teacher, wrote a letter to the editor of a local newspaper criticizing the way in which the board of education and the superintendent of schools had handled past proposals to raise new revenue for the schools.
+After the letter was published, the board of education determined that its publication was detrimental to the efficient operation and administration of the schools of the district and that the interests of the school required Pickering’s dismissal.
+The Circuit Court of Will County, Illinois, upheld the dismissal, and the Supreme Court of Illinois, two justices dissenting, affirmed the judgment of the Circuit Court and rejected the teacher's contention that his remarks and comments in the letter were protected by the constitutional right of free speech.

 Access the full text case